Shergarh, Mardan

-Shergarh (شير گڑھ, شېر ګړھ) is a town in Takht Bhai tehsil of Mardan District in Khyber Pakhtunkhwa province of Pakistan.
+Shergarh (شير گڑھ, شېر ګړھ) is a town in Takht Bhai tehsil of Mardan District on the edge with Malakand District in Khyber Pakhtunkhwa province of Pakistan.
 It located 12 km from Takht Bhai, Khyber Pakhtunkhwa, Pakistan.

 Overview and history

 The literal meaning of Shergarh both in Urdu and Pashto language is "home of the lions".
-The town is now a Union Council of the Takht Bhai tehsil of Mardan District.
 It falls under the NA-10 seat of the National Assembly's Electoral Process.

+It lies on the Grand Trunk road in addition to which it divides Mardan District and Malakand agency.

+To the east of Shergarh on around 2km there lies Jarhai and "Hathian" which is the hometown to many politicians such as Rahim Dad Khan (late)(PPP) Ali Muhammad Khan (PTI).

+To the West of shergarh there lies Badragga, Harichand and Qutabgarh, Badragga is also hometown to Sayyed Muhammad Ali Shah Bacha and Sayyed Ahmad Ali Shah Bacha(PPP).

+Shergarh is also the hometown to Former Director Planning L&DD (Ext)KPK Dr Badshah Zad Gul.

 The town is very old, in fact, some historians cited that it can be traced back to the 13th century.
 Its an important point in the trade routes passing between Peshawar and Swat.
 Under Buddhist rule, a town existed at the same location, but had a Buddhist name.
 There is a famous Darul Uloom, present in the town, named Islamia Arbia Shergarh which was built in 1951.
 The founder of this Darolum was Muhtamim Maolana Mohammad Ahmad, who took education from Dar ul uloom Deuband India.
-This is the second big darul uloom of KPK.
-The land for the Darul Uloom was donated by Malik Azeem Khan (late), a landlord & political figure, father of late Malik Ubaid Ullah Khan (Baidul Malik), who was also one of the famous political and social figure of the area.
-There is one category D govt Hospital and also a number of private hospitals like Marjan Medical and Surgical Center and Al-shifa care hospital are present which provides comfort and facilities to the people of the town.
+T, who was also one of the famous political and social figure of the area.